monasx0/TryHackMe-Cybersecurity101/linux-fundamentals-part-1.md

 4. Automotive Industry

 ### Linux Distributions
 Linux refers to a family of UNIX-like operating systems.
-Linux is a free and open-source operating system, created in 1991, that allows anyone to view, modify and redistribute its source code.
+Linux is a free and open-source operating system, created in 1991, that allows anyone to view, modify, and redistribute its source code.
 Ubuntu and Debian are some common distributions of Linux

 ## Task 3 - Interaction with the machine (Browser-Based)